sbonaretti/timeSavers/HowTo_HMTL_CSS_JS.md

 Definitions:
 - [HTML](#html) is to create a structure to a page - we say what things are
 - [CSS](#css) is for the style
+- [Bootrap](#bootstrap) is a CSS library implemented at Twitter to create flexible templates that adapt for phones
 - [JavaScript](#javascript) is for interaction and adding changes to the page.
 Changes are due to the data or user interaction

 ## Editor